Translating Document Library Pro into other languages

 Many of our customers have kindly contributed translations to the plugin.
-Currently, the WooCommerce Document Library plugin comes with complete translations for English and Dutch.
+Currently, the WooCommerce Document Library plugin comes with complete translations for English, Swedish, and Dutch.

 To translate the plugin into other languages, simply select your website’s language from the Settings → General menu in the WordPress admin dashboard.

 If you are using Document Library Pro with WPML then you can translate the text in the plugin using WPML's String Translations feature.

 Creating your own translations

 You may wish to translate the plugin yourself.
 To do this you will need to follow the steps below.

 In order to translate the plugin into your chosen language, you will need to create two files:

 The .po file contains the actual translations.
 The .mo file is a machine-readable version, and is normally generated automatically from the .po file.
 (If you use software such as PoEdit, this will happen automatically each time you save your translations.)

 The .pot file for the plugin is provided in the plugin's